raspberrypisig/Octoprint-CrealityCR100FixPlugin/README.md

-# Fix for Creailty CR-100 Printers in Octoprint
+# Fix for Creality CR-100 Printers in Octoprint

 This Octoprint plugin makes the Creality CR-100 printer functional under Octoprint.